Or, where to put all your work stuff (to use the technical term)

 Get familiar with spaces

 Know your spaces - Everything your team is working on—meeting notes and agendas, project plans and timelines, technical documentation and more—is located in a space.
 This is the portal for your team.
 A small team should plan to have a space for the team, as well as for big projects.

 If you'll be working in Confluence with several other teams and departments, we recommend a space for each team, as well as a space for each major cross-team project.
 The key is to think of a space as the container that holds all the important stuff a team, group, or project needs to work.

 If you're a new user who has been invited to Confluence by a teammate, start by checking out what spaces already exist.
 Navigate to Spaces (top nav) > Look at the Space directory in the dropdown menu

-Where to find it: From the user profile dropdown (top right corner), select "Add personal space"
+Where to find it: From the user profile dropdown (bottom left corner), select "Add personal space"